masagrator/SaltyNX/README.md

 - 32 bit games are unsupported,
 - Cheats using directly heap addresses may not work properly while using plugins.

-For compiling it as advised to compile with **DevkitA64 r16.1**<br>
-After some update devkit compiles wrongly Core, causing heap issues with some games like Witcher 3.

 # How to download release:

 For Atmosphere >=0.10.1 just put folders from archive to root of your sdcard.